Registered Nurse Application Process

+4. Applicants who meet the minimum admission requirements are assigned a number for admission by a randomized computer selection process.

+5. Students placed in the top 100 spots will be required to pass the current TEAS 6 diagnostic assessment test (basic math, English, reading, and science) prior to admission to the program with 62% or higher score.
+Students who fail to achieve a passing score will be required to complete additional pre-nursing course work to become eligible for retest.

 6. Notification of admission to the program will be done in writing.